openedx-unsupported/openedx-census/README.rst

 A command-line tool for scraping information from Open edX sites to gauge how many courses they are running.

+Before using, create (or check) the file census/keys.py.
+It must define two variables, "username" and "password", to use to access the stats site.
+That file is not committed to git.

 Requires Python 3.8 (or greater).

 - Installation (including requirements)::